appins/BEKIT/README.md

 The `logip` command will log IP's of users who request files that do not exist.
 This is useful to see who may be trying to maliciously request files.

+The `force` command will ignore most errors and run.
+This should be put at the very top of your code.
+Even with the force command, you still need to define a main folder.
+The `force-lite` command will only ignore small errors such as commands not being recognized.
+These commands have opportunities to cause MAJORS issues if the command has incorrect syntax.
+Don't use either except for quick testing.

 Commands will continue to be added until the release stage.
 The current stage is: `alpha`.